-A single storey extension and conservatory have been added to the property and internal alterations have been carried out in the past.
+The roof has been converted, external patio doors have been created within the lounge and a conservatory have been added to the rear of the property.
+These are being treated as historic in nature.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.